secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 ## Best Practices for Communicating Performance/Growth Potential Factors

-After calibration sessions are done and performance and growth potential factors are determined, it’s time to communicate the final results with team members. **Communications can begin after you have been notified that final talent assessment factors have been approved by the E-group**.
+After calibration sessions are done and performance and growth potential factors are determined, it's time to communicate the final results with team members. **Communications can begin after you have been notified that final talent assessment factors have been approved by the E-group**.
 The conversation following the talent assessment process is the most important part; it is a great way to drive alignment with your team members and set them up for success moving forward.
 Below are  some of the best practices for communications, but remember, if you are ever in doubt please reach out to your manager or [People Business Partner](/handbook/people-group#people-business-partner-alignment-to-division) for additional support.

 1. **Communicate performance and growth potential factors face-to-face over Zoom**.
 As a manager, this is the opportunity for you to have a conversation with your team member about their performance and growth potential.
 Having the conversation over Zoom allows for you to have a dialogue with your team member (versus just sharing their performance and growth potential factor asynchronously) and allows you to pick up other information, like tone and non-verbal cues which can tell you more about how someone is feeling during this conversation.
 You may also choose to share the PDF of the review prior to the conversation so that your team member has time to process the information.
 If so, ideally share just 1-2 days prior to the conversation so you are able to address questions promptly.
 1. **Prepare for the discussion ahead of time.** As a manager, you should prepare in advance of calibration discussions with your team members.
-Before communicating a team member’s [performance and growth potential factors]({{< ref "compensation-review-cycle#performance-factor" >}}), it’s beneficial to look back through your preparation document, notes, and anything relevant that was discussed as part of the calibration exercise.
+Before communicating a team member's [performance and growth potential factors]({{< ref "compensation-review-cycle#performance-factor" >}}), it's beneficial to look back through your preparation document, notes, and anything relevant that was discussed as part of the calibration exercise.
 Be prepared with notes on the following:
     - Areas the team member is doing well
     - Areas that need improvement
     - Areas that you identified as either strengths and/or development areas that differed from the team member's self-assessment.
     - Provide specific examples for both strengths and improvement areas.
 The [SBI]({{< ref "guidance-on-feedback#s-b-i-model" >}}) (Situation - Behavior - Impact) model can be effective for delivering examples structured in a way that makes impact clear to team members.
-    - Think about recommendations and/or focus areas for a team member’s development OR if a team member has an active [Individual Growth Plan(IGP)](/handbook/people-group/learning-and-development/career-development/igp-guide/), consider how the feedback fits into their current IGP
+    - Think about recommendations and/or focus areas for a team member's development OR if a team member has an active [Individual Growth Plan(IGP)](/handbook/people-group/learning-and-development/career-development/igp-guide/), consider how the feedback fits into their current IGP
-1. **Schedule a separate call or repurpose your [1:1]({{< ref "1-1" >}}) to discuss a team member’s performance and growth potential factor**.
+1. **Schedule a separate call or repurpose your [1:1]({{< ref "1-1" >}}) to discuss a team member's performance and growth potential factor**.
 The performance and growth potential factors should be communicated at the beginning of the meeting.
 This allows the team member time to ask questions, discuss their assessment, and most importantly, determine next steps.
 If your 1:1s are often filled with agenda items, the recommendation is to schedule another call to make sure you have ample time allocated.
-1. **Protect the confidentiality of other team members** by avoiding saying things like “you were the only team member to be rated this performance factor.”
+1. **Protect the confidentiality of other team members** by avoiding saying things like "you were the only team member to be rated this performance factor."
-1. **Avoid making future promises** like, “In the next review, I will rate you X performance/growth potential factor.”
+1. **Avoid making future promises** like, "In the next review, I will rate you X performance/growth potential factor."

 ### Sample Script for Delivering a Talent Assessment